areynold/accessibility-for-project-managers/PITCHME.md

 ---

 Project Manager is *not* responsible for implementation
-Understand rules of thumb, not the gory details
+Understand impact and rules of thumb, not the gory details

 ---